tombaudenbacher/TheKCommonSubstringProblem/README.md

     }
 ```

-### Downloading The Files
-Since the chromosome data is bigger than 100MB, GitHub doesn't allow to simply upload them.
-Instead they are uploaded as lfs files.
-To download the files follow the steps here: https://gist.github.com/fkraeutli/66fa741d9a8c2a6a238a01d17ed0edc5

 ## Bibliography
 [1] L.C.K.
 Hui. „Color Set Size Problem with Applications to String Matching“.
 In: Combinatorial Pattern Matching.
 Springer Berlin Heidelberg, 1992, S. 230–243.
 [2] M. Crochemore et al. „The longest common substring problem“.
 In: Mathematical Structures in Computer Science (2015).